-In preparation for the NOMIX launch, its technical components will be developed.
+In preparation for the NOMIX system and BIOCLOCK app launch, its technical components will be developed.
 Before, the first NOMX token distribution took place.
 Owners of FET, the token of Fetch.ai, will receive the first batch of NOMX tokens, by staking their FET on the Fetch.ai mainnet; a procedure also known as 'stakedrop'.
 After this initial stakedrop, more distributions of NOMX tokens will follow.